steveacalabro/CraftMate/README.md

 ### Electron

 I have included electron.io which allows the application to deployed to desktops in this project, but I have not speant much time getting it production ready.
 I was more or less playing around with some new things.
 If you want more information on it create an issue and I will take a look at it.

+## Recipe Data

+The recipe data was obtained using a script that I have created to parse the minecraft wiki.
+Some of the items there are a little messed up.
+If you have a better way of getting the recipe data please let me know.
+I'm not sure how to improve it other than manually going through and fixing the items in the .json file.

+Additionally, the current .json does not link the items with an item id.
+I plan to implement this as part of issue [#2](/../../issues/2)